engineyard/ey-docs/pages/database-troubleshooting.md

 ###Symptom

-After deploying you see 500 errors and the deployment log shows "Please install the mysql2 adapter" error.
+After deploying, you see 500 errors and the deployment log shows "Please install the mysql2 adapter" error.

 ###Solution